Social media audit: Free template, checklists, and examples

 What is a social media audit?

 A social media audit paints a big picture of your social media strategy and pinpoints where and how you can improve results.
-Metrics collected from this audit can include demographics, locations, engagements, and other valuable information to drive success.
+Metrics collected from this audit can include audience demographics, locations, engagements, and other valuable information to drive success.

-The term “audit” is typically associated with taxes—but in this case, it simply means compiling and reviewing key information from all of your social media efforts and storing this information in one place.
+The term “audit” is typically associated with taxes, but in this case, it simply means compiling and reviewing key information from all of your social media efforts and storing this information in one place.

 Free social media audit template